DataDog/integrations-core/process/README.md

 ## Setup
 ### Installation

-The process check is packaged with the Agent, so simply [install the Agent][2] anywhere you want to use the check.
+The process check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server.

 ### Configuration